 Orally copulating on a child is prosecuted as a wobbler offense.
 However, the offense changes to automatically being a felony based on the victim and the accused’s ages, i.e., if the supposed victim is below 16 years and the accused is above 21 years.
 The penalties for a felony conviction include a prison term ranging between sixteen months and eight years.

 Suppose you’re accused of forcible oral copulation of a child, and the DA doesn’t have concrete evidence that your act wasn’t consensual.
 In that case, your defense lawyer may be capable of having the charges reduced to oral copulation with a child.
 Oral copulation with a child carries less social stigma and lighter penalties.

 Find Legal Representation for Forcible Oral Copulation Offense Near Me

 Since the consequences of a forcible oral copulation conviction are so harsh, you want to seek help from a defense lawyer with a specialty in sex offense cases.
-Many are the times that these cases involve unreliable eyewitness testimony, mistaken identity, or incomplete evidence.
-A knowledgeable criminal defense lawyer will thoroughly scrutinize all the facts surrounding the case then build a defense strategy to defend your legal rights.
+Many times, these cases involve unreliable eyewitness testimony, mistaken identity, or incomplete evidence.
+A knowledgeable criminal defense lawyer will thoroughly scrutinize all the facts surrounding the case then build a defense strategy to adequately represent your legal rights.

 Sex crimes attorneys at Darwish Law have practiced in the Santa Ana area for several years, developing a reputation with the prosecution and courts as experts in sex offense cases.
 We also boast an in-depth knowledge of the California sex crimes laws, which helps us achieve the best possible results.
-Contact us now at 714-887-4810 for a cost-free case evaluation.
+Contact our Santa Ana criminal lawyer at 714-887-4810 for a cost-free case evaluation.